Services the Early-Church Way

 by Pastor Jim Feeney, Ph.D.

-Summary: The early Church walked in Pentecostal power.
+- Summary: The early Church walked in Pentecostal power.
 Church services were vibrant and Spirit-filled, and they featured spiritual worship, anointed preaching/teaching, and the supernatural gifts of the Holy Spirit.
+We should expect the same.

 1 Corinthians 14:26 What then shall we say, brothers?
 When you come together, everyone has a hymn, or a word of instruction, a revelation, a tongue or an interpretation.
 All of these must be done for the strengthening of the church.